jiaqi-xi/Neural-Module-Networks.Tensorlayer/README.md

 ## Learning to Reason: End-to-End Module Networks for Visual Question Answering

-This project refered to" [Learning to Reason: End-to-End Module Networks for Visual Question Answering](https://github.com/ronghanghu/n2nmn)" and implemented the model with tensorlayer.
-It contains the code for the following paper (with tests on the SHAPES dataset):
+This project refered to" [Learning to Reason: End-to-End Module Networks for Visual Question Answering](https://github.com/ronghanghu/n2nmn)".
+It implemented the model for the SHAPES dataset with tensorlayer, and uses ground-truth layout (behavioral cloning from expert) for training.
+It is based on the following paper:

 * R. Hu, J. Andreas, M. Rohrbach, T. Darrell, K. Saenko, *Learning to Reason: End-to-End Module Networks for Visual Question Answering*. in ICCV, 2017. ([PDF](https://arxiv.org/pdf/1704.05526.pdf))
 ```